zalando-incubator/roadblock/README.md

 # Roadblock

-A Node.js application for pulling Github organisation statistics into a _SQLite / PostgreSQL_ database.
+A Node.js application for pulling Github organisation statistics into a _SQLite or PostgreSQL_ database.

 This project was built with simplicity and ease of use in mind.
 We simply wanted GitHub data in a relational database which we could then create visualisations for using Metabase (https://www.metabase.com/).